grounded/afterburnercms/documentation/architecture.md

 If you'd like to do a bit more reading as to why these are valuable, Nicholas J. Henry gives a good outline in [Your Rails Application is Missing a Domain Controller](http://blog.firsthand.ca/2011/12/your-rails-application-is-missing.html) -- just note that we make a distinction between Facade Controllers and Use Case Controllers, the latter of which is a Command in our architecture.

+### Adapters

+Of all three of the sections, this is the most disparate section.
+Adapters are divided by folder, but data-facing APIs tend to be rather eclectic.
+You might have a folder in here that deals with an interface to the database, as well as a folder that contains an interface to socket-write to IRC, or to post to another REST API.

+So the crucial difference between Adapters and Deliveries, then, is that Deliveries have the capacity to send requests to Afterburner, whereas Adapters can only receive requests from Afterburner.
+Adapters can retrieve results and pass it back to the application, but they don't actually return any information to the user.
+That responsibility falls to a delivery mechanism.

+You'll note that this is slightly different from standard Hexagonal practice, whereby incoming requests from any quarter would be handled by what it calls an adapter, and any outgoing data would be handled by what they call a port.
+Unfortunately, we're somewhat constrained by Rails controllers which are hybrid ports *and* adapters, so in order to be consistent, we follow that hybridity on an architectural scale, and we will continue to do so until we have a better alternative.

+We have several default sections in Afterburner:

+- Persistence deals with... persistence, yep.
+This includes a few
+    -

+#### Persistence

+TODO: Flesh this out.
+TODO: This is where Repositories belong.